Meghan Markle and Prince Harry expecting a baby in the spring

 The Duke and Duchess of Sussex are expecting a baby in the spring, Kensington Palace has announced.

-Prince Harry and Meghan Markle, who wed in May, are currently in Australia for a 16-day tour, their first trip as a married couple.
+Prince Harry and Meghan Markle, who wed at Windsor Castle in May, are currently in Australia for a 16-day tour, their first trip as a married couple.

 The palace said they were "delighted to share the happy news with the public".